Top tips for college newbies

 Doctors don’t bite either ...
 The chances are that whatever problem you have, whatever questions (no matter how embarrassing) they’ve almost definitely seen it before.
 It’s also one hundred per cent confidential, so really you’ve no excuse.
 If you are feeling homesick or need someone to talk to, all colleges supply support for this too – there’s college chaplains and counsellors who are always on hand for a chat and advice when needs be.

 Mental health is just as important as physical health, don’t forget that

 On a final note, before I finish this point – stay safe in the city.
 Many of us are new to the city lifestyle and aren’t familiar with routes back to the college and how to return home safely after a night out.

-NEVER EVER venture off or get a taxi by yourself after a night out.
+Avoid venturing off or get a taxi by yourself after a night out.
 I can’t stress this enough.
 Not only will the taxi be overpriced, wandering off is leaving you vulnerable and open to attack.
 Cities are dangerous at night, especially if you’re new to the place and not entirely sure of where you’re going.
 Organise a meeting point with friends and get the night link bus back to college.
 Plan ahead.

 Back up your notes

 This point is entirely academia related.
 Back up your notes.
 If you decide to take notes by hand, then keep them safe and photocopy them if needs be.
 If you’re using a laptop, back them on to a cloud or USB because if anything happens that laptop (stolen, broken, etc.) you risk losing everything.

 I’ve seen it happen right before exam time and it leads to untold pressure.
 Save yourself the hassle and just take 2 minutes to keep saving files and notes to safe places.
 You may even want the notes in years to come and knowing where they are gives peace of mind if not anything else.